askibinski/browserlist-ie11-demo/README.md

 If you enter [this query in browserl.ist](https://browserl.ist/?q=%3E0.25%25%2C+not+dead) you will see IE11 is supported (because it is at 1.43% global usage).

-So in index.js we have `food` and `getColor`.
-The first one is only used during server side rendering so it doesn't count, but we also have a runtime alert function which uses arrow functions and the prototype.array.find() method which is not available in IE11.
+In index.js we use a runtime alert function which uses arrow functions and the prototype.array.find() method which is not available in IE11.

 Building the production build will prvide with polyfills and a working IE11 site.